algobulls/pyalgotrading/docs/strategies/bollinger_bands_v2.md

 # Bollinger Bands v2

+This is a trading strategy called "Bollinger Bands v2" implemented in Python using the PyAlgoTrading library.
+The strategy is based on the bollinger bands indicator values.

+## Strategy Overview
 This strategy, called Bollinger Bands v2, is an implementation of the Bollinger Bands indicator.
-It uses the Bollinger Bands values to generate entry and exit signals for trading instruments.
+It uses the Bollinger Bands values to compare with previous candle's OPEN, HIGH, LOW and CLOSE values and generate entry and exit signals for trading instruments.

+## Strategy Parameters
+The following parameters can be configured for the strategy:

+ - `TIME_PERIOD`: Period (number of candles) by which Bollinger Bands are calculated
+ - `STANDARD_DEVIATION`:  Standard deviation (in percent) for upper and lower band from the signal bands

 ## Initialization